-26-310 Preliminary Soils Report [Source: 20-43]
+26-313 Preliminary Soils Report

-A preliminary soils report, prepared by a civil engineer or soils engineer registered in the State of California, and based upon adequate test borings, shall be required for all subdivisions unless waived by the Planning Commission upon finding that no preliminary soil analysis is necessary due to the knowledge that the City has as to the soils qualities of the soils of the subdivision.
+A preliminary soils report, prepared by a civil engineer or soils engineer registered in the State of California, and based upon adequate test borings, shall be required for all subdivisions unless waived by the Planning Commission upon finding that no preliminary soil analysis is necessary due to the knowledge that the City has as to the soils qualities of the subdivision.

-If the preliminary soils report indicates the presence of critically expansive soils or other soils problems which, if not corrected, would lead to structural defects, the subdivider shall have performed a soils investigation of each lot in any problem area in the subdivision as may be recommended by the preparer of the preliminary soils report and/or as required by the City Engineer or City Building Official.
+If the preliminary soils report indicates the presence of critically expansive soils or other soils problems which, if not corrected, would lead to structural defects, the subdivider shall have performed a soils investigation of each lot in any problem area in the subdivision as may be recommended by the preparer of the preliminary soils report and/or as required by the city engineer or City Building Official.

-26-311 Agreements and Security [Source: 20-44]
+26-314 Agreements and Security

 A subdivider may enter into an agreement with the city, provided the performance of the agreement is guaranteed by security as indicated in the Subdivision Map Act, in lieu of constructing required improvements prior to approval of final or parcel maps.
 Deferral of improvements on parcel maps shall include a covenant and a note on the final parcel map that includes an estimated construction cost.
 The agreement shall be on the form provided by the city engineer or such other form as is approved by the city attorney.
 The period in which the construction is to be completed is one (1) year from the date of execution of said agreement or prior to occupancy of any structure in the subdivision, whichever is sooner, or for such other period of time found to be practical and approved by the city engineer.
 The completion time hereinbefore mentioned may be extended by the city engineer as necessary to ensure orderly and satisfactory completion of required improvements.
 In no event may said completion be extended for more than four (4) years beyond the initial completion date.
-The City Engineer is authorized to execute such agreements on behalf of the city.
+The city engineer is authorized to execute such agreements on behalf of the City.

-26-312 Release of Security [Source: 20-45]
+26-315 Release of Security